Azure-Samples/service-fabric-cluster-templates/SF-Managed-Standard-SKU-1-NT-DiskEncryption/README.md

 This template allows you to deploy a Service Fabric managed cluster using the *Standard* SKU.
 This cluster contains a single node type running *Windows Server 2019 Datacenter* on a *Standard_D2s_v3* size virtual machine scale set with disk encryption enabled.

+## Use Powershell to deploy your cluster

+Go through the process of creating the cluster as described in [Creating Service Fabric Cluster via arm](https://docs.microsoft.com/azure/service-fabric/service-fabric-cluster-creation-via-arm)

 ## Resources

 For more info, see: